jameshue/nagiosxi/README.md

 #### Setup firewall

-1. Check the status of your firewall.
+1. "# firewall-cmd --state" (Check the status of your firewall.)

-   firewall-cmd --state

-4.
+2.

 #### Run `nagiosxi`